 Dairlylea Processed Cheddar:

-I use this cheese as my lunch for two days, eating half over two consecutive days when I need to either food cache or mail food ahead.
+I used to use this cheese as my lunch for two days, eating half over two consecutive days when I need to either food cache or mail food ahead.
+I have mow replaced this with freeze dried cheese

-Funnily enough I carry cheese stiks even though I’m a discerning cheese eater.
-Cheese stiks are great as a snack on the days when I don’t have the block cheese for lunch and will come with me on every hike.
+Funnily enough I carry cheese sticks even though I’m a discerning cheese eater.
+Cheese Stiks are great as a snack on the days when I don’t have the block cheese for lunch and will come with me on every hike.

-While ‘real’ cheese is by far the best option, processed cheese and the additive types of cheese each have their place on a hike; it just depends on the style of hiking you do.
+While ‘real’ cheese is by far the best option, freeze dried and processed cheese and the additive types of cheese each have their place on a hike; it just depends on the style of hiking you do.